chetanbg1/cbg-microservice/README.md

       		...
 	</session-factory>

+ Lasy initialization in hibernate - design pattern used to postpon the initialization of object as long as possible

+spring framwork
+--
-spring framwork - enterprice java framework which helps to write enterprize java applications
+- enterprice java framework which helps to write enterprize java applications
     -   application framework
     -   programming and configuration model
     -   infrastructure support